-The statewide public technical center gender distribution was fairly well balanced: 49.2 percent female and 50.8 percent male (see Table 8 below).
-First Coast Technology College had a slightly higher percentage of male students (50.7 percent) than female students (49.3 percent).
-Advanced Technology College had a much higher proportion of male students (78 percent) than female students (22 percent).
+Table 9 shows that the statewide public technical center gender distribution was fairly well balanced: 49.3 percent female and 50.7 percent male.
+First Coast Technical College had a similar distribution of male students (50.4 percent) and female students (49.6 percent).
+Advanced Technology College had a much higher proportion of male students (81.1 percent) than female students (18.9 percent).
 Advanced Technology College's predominately male student population is due to the school's limited certificate program offering.
-Advanced Technology College offers three career certificate programs, all of which the Department of Education recognizes as non-traditional for females: Computer Systems Technology; Air Conditioning, Refrigeration, and Heating Technology; and Automotive Collision Repair and Refinishing.
-Lake Technical Center's male/female proportions were more skewed toward male students than the statewide average.
+Advanced Technology College offers four career certificate programs with 20 or more students enrolled, all of which the Department of Education recognizes as non-traditional for females: Air Conditioning, Refrigeration, and Heating Technology; Automotive Collision Repair and Refinishing; Automotive Service Technology; and Advanced Automotive Technology.
+Lake Technical Center had a slightly higher percentage of male students (52.1 percent) than female students (47.9 percent).